-Achieving continuous improvement is incorporated in ISO 9001:2015.
-All your company needs to do is to completely follow its ISO 9001 QMS, and continuous improvement will be a natural consequence.
+Continual improvement is incorporated in ISO 9001.
+The PDCA Cycle is completely integrated and builds the foundation of continual improvement.
+All companies need to do is completely follow their ISO 9001 QMS, and continual improvement will be a natural consequence.

-The following processes of the Quality Management System will help your company continuously improve:
+The following processes of the ISO 9001 Quality Management System are key components of the PDCA Cycle and will help your company continually improve:

-Preventive action: systematical search for potential problems and correcting their underlying causes before the problems can occur.
+Systematic search for potential risks and correcting their underlying causes before the problems can occur.

 We recommend keeping all employees involved in the ISO 9001 Quality Management System.
 A great idea is to periodically send tips to all employees.